sitashmarajbhandari7879/SimulationHighFive/README.md

 ## Milestone 2 : Project Plans

-The tasks were divided into several work packets and assigned to the respective roles along with the time duration and priority status for each task.
-A Project cost estimate = 60,000 euros
+The tasks were divided into several work packets and assigned to the respective roles along with the time duration and priority status for each task. <\br>
+Project cost estimate = 60,000 euros <\br>
 Man-hour = 100 euros